We recently did some work for a neighbor who needed help replacing a worn, dilapidated (and ill-matched) door. We think it turned out well.

 - Although a 1-3/4in solid door is heavy, if using leverage and gravity in your favor (and scraps of wood for props and spacers), it's possible for one person to hang it solo.

-- The Schlage commercial-quality deadbolts are worth the money.
-The commercial doorknobs are solid, but the expense is tough to swallow.
-We used a residential-grade knob coupled with a commercial-grade deadbolt.
+- High quality hardware is worth the money.
+Commercial-grade doorknobs are solid, but the expense is tough to swallow.

 - Get your locks keyed to match from your lock-shop.
 Much better than having two keys or having to do it later.